yireo/Yireo_GraphQlRateLimiting/README.md

 ```

 ## Todo
+- Set source identier to endpoint of query or mutation only, not entire query or mutation
 - Double-check that multiple connections from different clients do not block a specific resource
 - Add integation tests
 - Add `MovingWindowSettings` and `FixedWindowSettings`